luism6n/finances-app/README.md

 ## Loading data

-Press the + button, select files and one of these formats:
+- Press the + button on the bottom right

-- Nubank account: CSV, request in the app
+- Select as many OFX files as you'd like
-- Nubank credit card: CSV, download from the website
+- choose if you want to erase previously loaded data and click load